Come Ride Horses in Kentucky!

-Koda is an opinionated little guy who was a wild mustang who has double rows of scars down both his sides.
-Likely he was tangled in barbed wire before he was captured in Nevada by Bureau of Land Management and auctioned in ’99.
+Koda is an opinionated little guy who was a wild mustang captured in Nevada by Bureau of Land Management and auctioned in ’99.
+He has double rows of scars down both his sides.
+Likely he was tangled in barbed wire by an “adopter” in the Kentucky-Indiana-Ohio region before came to us.
 He was probably young when captured, but his teeth look like he’s in his 20s.

 Koda is a 13.3 hh bay “dun,” which means he has dark points (legs, mane, and tail) and a dorsal stripe.
 He arrived on 12-23-13.
 Despite having the shortest legs in the herd, his attitude keeps him up with or passing long-legged Buster.
 He’s a “forward” horse and moves quickly.
 Second in command, he enforces the herd hierarchy with his teeth.